googlearchive/cloud-functions-emulator/README.md

     functions start --inspect

 This will start the internal Node process with this flag.
-To access the debugger in Chrome, you'll need to inspect the log file written by the emulator, which by default is located in `logs\cloud-functions-emulator.log`
+To access the debugger in Chrome, you'll need to inspect the log file written by the emulator, which by default is located in `logs\cloud-functions-emulator.log`.
+Look for a log entry that appears like this:

+    Debugger listening on port 9229.
+    Warning: This is an experimental feature and could change at any time.
+    To start debugging, open the following URL in Chrome: chrome-devtools://devtools/remote/serve_file/@60cd6e859b9f557d2312f5bf532f6aec5f284980/inspector.html?experiments=true&v8only=true&ws=localhost:9229/165471ce-1e76-421f-b52d-e3b8a14bcb0c

 ##### Node versions prior to 6